bulutoztemur/itucsdb1517/docs/developer/member3.rst

    * name
    * deleted

-   Name column in hand table is referenced from player table because of specifying which hand player uses.
+   Objectid column in hand table is referenced from player table because of specifying which hand player uses.

    SQL Code: